Cape Forchu Lighthouse & Leif Ericson Walk

 Final thoughts

-A visit to the lighthouse deserves to be number one of the things to do in Yarmouth.
+A visit to the Cape Forchu Lighthouse deserves to be number one on your list of things to do in Yarmouth.
 If you’re anywhere near the town, make the drive.

 Taxis will take you out there – and no I didn’t walk back.
 Instead I had a nap and saved a big walk for later in the week.